 What is a Loop Schedule?

 A Loop Schedule is an alternative to the traditional scheduling method of assigning lessons, books, or projects to days of the week.
+Here is a totally free digital planner that includes a Loop Schedule section!
 For example, a traditional schedule may look like the following:

 Monday – History Project